HanaDigital/NovelScraper/README.md

    - Make sure the link starts with https://www.wuxiaworld.com/novel/
    - If you want to download all the volumes then leave the volume box empty.
    - If you want a specific volume, then put the volume number you want.
+   - You can optionally add a cover page for every volume by putting an image in the rsc/ folder and then typing the name of the cover image in the cover box.
+Eg: mga.jpg
 4. Click compile to let it rip!
 [The files will be compiled in a way that makes them easily convertable to .epub files]
 5. You can install [calibre] from "https://calibre-ebook.com/download" to easily convert them to .epub files.